3dproger/AxelChat/docs.md

 # AxelChat API

 The AxelChat API provides the ability to integrate third-party software with AxelChat, for example to read messages and viewer information.
-There are currently two ways to read data from AxelChat: `WebSocket` and `Output to files`
+There are currently three ways to read data from AxelChat: `HTTP requests`, `WebSocket` and `Output to files`

+## HTTP requests

+* `http://127.0.0.1:8356/api/v1/set-visibility?main=0` - hide main window AxelChat
+* `http://127.0.0.1:8356/api/v1/set-visibility?main=1` - show main window AxelChat
+* `http://127.0.0.1:8356/api/v1/app` - get information about AxelChat version
+* `http://127.0.0.1:8356/api/v1/messages?count=100` - get list of last 100 messages
+* `http://127.0.0.1:8356/api/v1/selected-messages` - get list of selected messages
+* `http://127.0.0.1:8356/api/v1/state` - get information about the status of connected platforms, including information about the number of viewers and more

+AxelChat can handle HTTP requests.

 ## WebSocket